AnruthaKamal/Resume_Score_Checker/README.md

 > Install the required packages: pip install -r requirements.txt<br>
 > Run the application: python app.py<br>
 > Open a web browser and navigate to http://localhost:5000/<br>
-> Upload your resume and job description, and the application will provide you with a score and suggestions for improvement.
+<emp> Upload your resume and job description, and the application will provide you with a score and suggestions for improvement.</emp>

 ## Contributing
 We welcome contributions to Resume Score Checker!
 If you have any suggestions or ideas for new features, please open an issue or submit a pull request.